Thais Morata Ph.D.

 Expert Committee Coordinator

 Dr. Deanna Meinke has focused her career on the prevention of noise induced hearing loss as a clinician, educator, researcher and advocate.
-She is currently an Associate Professor of Audiology and Speech-Language Sciences at the University of Northern Colorado.
+She is currently Professor of Audiology and Speech-Language Sciences at the University of Northern Colorado.
 She obtained her B.S. in Communication Disorders from Colorado State University, an M.A. in Audiology from Northern Illinois University and her Ph.D. in Audiology from the University of Colorado.
 She has worked as an audiologist in a multi-specialty medical clinic for 18 years and as an occupational audiology consultant for national and world-wide corporations since 1985.
 She is a former president of the National Hearing Conservation Association (NHCA) and the Colorado Academy of Audiology.

 John R. Franks, Ph.D.